kalgynirae/attacca/README.md

 How it works
 ------------

-*Attaca* consists of two simple services: one that keeps track of users' **homeness** and exposes a simple HTTP API, and one that polls the server and plays the user's theme music whenever the user arrives home.
+*Attacca* consists of two simple services: one that keeps track of users' **homeness** and exposes a simple HTTP API, and one that polls the server and plays the user's theme music whenever the user arrives home.
 The user can employ whatever method he/she wishes to notify the server of arrivals and